 Rubber products are used in almost every industry and can be found in just about every home.
 They come in a variety of colors, shapes, and thicknesses.
 Noted for their malleability, ability to absorb vibration and sound, and resistance to moisture and heat extremes, rubber products can be used for endless amounts of applications.

 Each of these rubber molding methods is different, but all involve pouring liquid rubber material into a mold where it is cured in an oven and cooled, creating the finished product.
-Some processes, like the one that will be discussed in the paragraph below, involve more then just rubber materials, but glass, metal or fabric as well.
+Some processes, like the one that will be discussed in the paragraph below, involve more than just rubber materials, but glass, metal, or fabric as well.
 Rubber is an excellent material for situations that require a material to give and return to its original shape.
 Varieties of rubber used in these products vary, but most commonly is either natural or synthetic.
-Synthetic rubber types include silicone, neoprene and nitrile.
-Specific industries that benefit from rubber products include the automobile, appliance controls, lawn and garden, sporting goods, medical, electrical, governmental and recreational industries.
+Synthetic rubber types include silicone, neoprene, and nitrile.
+Specific industries that benefit from rubber products include the automobile, appliance controls, lawn and garden, sporting goods, medical, electrical, governmental, and recreational industries.